anil-writes/Web-Hosting-Guides/README.md

-# Hostinger Coupon Codes Verified: Up to 88% OFF (April 2026)
+# Hostinger Coupon Codes Verified: Up to 88% OFF (May 2026)

 If you’re planning to launch a website, blog, portfolio, or online store in 2026, this guide walks you through the real, working **[Hostinger coupon codes](https://devgraphiq.com/hostinger-recommends)** and deals that help you **save up to 88%** or more on hosting plans.